pwhittlesea/pwhittlesea.github.com/content/fiction/12-days-of-short-stories-15.md

 Daniel looked behind my left shoulder to look at his thug behind me.\
 "Throw her in".

-This one is a day late so I didn't get to finish it, apologies!
+> [!WARNING]
-{: .notice--warning}
+> This one is a day late, so I didn't get to finish it, apologies!